 Francis John Dalton was born in 1890 in Nundle, an old gold mining town about 250 miles north of Sydney on the Peel River, the son of a mounted policeman.
 In those years around the turn of the century, most policemen serving in country districts used horses in the exercise of their duties.
 Frank Dalton naturally enough learned to ride from an early age.
 It was when his father transferred to Manilla, near Tamworth, that young Frank journeyed down to Sydney to spend a fortnight of his school holidays with his uncle, Richard O’Connor, who maintained the ‘Sunnyside’ training stable at Kogarah, which overlooked Botany Bay and was only a stone’s throw from Moorefield racecourse.

 Dalton came out of his time in early 1912 and although he had ridden a few winners increasing weight and fewer opportunities forced him out of the saddle.
 He first took out a trainer’s licence at the beginning of the 1913-14 racing season, renting boxes in Doncaster Avenue and training at Kensington.
 O’Connor by this time had shifted his own training operations to Randwick and kept a keenly avuncular eye on his nephew during the formative years of Dalton’s training career.
 Dalton started with a very limited string of ponies at the cheap end of the sport, but a cracker 14.2 hands pony named Sayhome was the first horse to put him on the map.
-Still, Dalton found the going tough during the 1920’s and the early years of the Depression.
-Eventually, however, his training prowess attracted some well-heeled clients including the likes of Graham Waddell and Wally Freeman, and a couple of useful horses, including the good-looking Girdler and Grand Warbler, which saw him promoted to a No. 1 licence in August 1935 at his Botany St stables.
+Still, Dalton found the going tough.
+In November 1919 Dalton and his jockey were disqualified for twelve months by stipendiary stewards acting for the Rosehill Racing Club over the running of Girdler.
+The 1920s and the early years of the Depression proved challenging.
+Eventually, however, Dalton’s training prowess attracted some well-heeled clients including the likes of Graham Waddell and Wally Freeman, and a useful horse in Grand Warbler, saw him promoted to a No. 1 licence in August 1935 at his Botany St stables.

 Silver Standard’s breeder, Herbert Thompson, had raced the colt as a two-year-old after he had failed to make his reserve as a yearling.
 Although he won at Hawkesbury for Thompson, Silver Standard was somewhat disappointing in his first season, and the horse was passed on to Bill Freeman, a client of Dalton.
 Few horses have been unluckier on the Turf.
 In 1936 the chestnut put together a sequence of seconds that included the Doomben Cup, The Metropolitan, the Caulfield Cup and the Melbourne Cup.
 The following season Silver Standard again ran second in The Metropolitan when a hot favourite and also second in the City Tattersall’s Gold Cup.
 Dalton all his life was renowned for his dry humour but even he, not to mention the Bullfighter, had difficulty raising a laugh over Silver Standard’s catalogue of near misses.
 Some critics muttered that it was a case of a good horse with a bad trainer.